Arizona Airplane Boneyards and Desert Aircraft Storage

 Active Airliner Boneyards and Military Aircraft Storage Facilities in Arizona

-Continental ExpressJets in storage at Kingman Airport in the Arizona desert
+Continental ExpressJets in storage at Kingman Airport in the Arizona desert (Staff Photo)

 To protect airliners during their storage from wind and sun damage, engines and windows are tightly covered with white, reflective materials.
 A sealed airliner can thus be stored safely, for years, until the time comes to return it to active duty, or salvage.
-Eventually, all airliners are removed permanently from service and must be "disposed" of.
+Eventually, all airliners are removed permanently from service and must be scrapped.

 Davis-Monthan Air Force Base in Tucson: The World's Largest Boneyard

-Davis-Monthan is today the location of the 309th Aerospace Maintenance and Regeneration Group (AMARG), the sole aircraft boneyard and parts reclamation facility for all excess military and government aircraft.
+Davis-Monthan AFB is the location of the 309th Aerospace Maintenance and Regeneration Group (AMARG), the sole aircraft boneyard and parts reclamation facility for all excess military and U.S. government aircraft.
 Aircraft from the Air Force, Navy, Marine Corps, Coast Guard, NASA and other government agencies are processed at AMARG, which employs 550 people, almost all civilians.
 It is the largest aircraft boneyard in the world.

 Another role of AMARG is to support the program that converts old fighter jets, such as the F-4 Phantom II and F-16, into aerial target drones.
 It also serves as an auxiliary facility of the National Museum of the United States Air Force, and stores tooling for out-of-production military aircraft.

 AMARG's typical inventory comprises more than 4,400 aircraft, which makes it the largest aircraft storage and preservation facility in the world.
-Tours of Davis-Monthan are available through the Pima Air & Space Museum.

 Kingman Airport (IGM) in Arizona